ewok/ffiii-rate-updater/README.md

 ## Planning

+- Migrate to Batch API for updating rates.
 - Implement fallback configuration for fetching exchange rates from alternative sources.
 - Add Docker and docker-compose support for easier deployment.
 - Enhance error handling and logging.